lofijedi/wgu-class-roster/README.md

 1. Create the class Student in the files student.h and student.cpp, which includes _each_ of the following variables:

    - student ID

    - first name

    - last name

    - email address

    - age

    - array of number of days to complete each course

    - degree program

 2. Create _each_ of the following functions in the Student class:

    - an accessor (i.e., getter) for each instance variable from part D1

-b. a mutator (i.e., setter) for each instance variable from part D1
+   - a mutator (i.e., setter) for each instance variable from part D1

-c.
-All external access and changes to any instance variables of the Student class must be done using accessor and mutator functions.
+   - All external access and changes to any instance variables of the Student class must be done using accessor and mutator functions.

-d. constructor using _all_ of the input parameters provided in the table
+   - constructor using _all_ of the input parameters provided in the table

-e. print() to print specific student data
+   - print() to print specific student data

 E. Create a Roster class (roster.cpp) by doing the following: